Bay, Laguna

-The patron saint of Bay is Saint Augustine of Hippo, whose Feast Day is celebrated during August 28.

-Laguna de Bay, the country's largest freshwater lake, is named after the town.
+The patron saint of Bay is Augustine of Hippo, whose feast day is celebrated on August 28.
+The adjacent Laguna de Bay, the country's largest freshwater lake, is named after the town.

 Etymology

 In the old Tagalog language, the name Bay derives from the same phonetic roots as "baybay" (shore) and as "babae" (woman) and "babaylan" (priestess).
-The name can thus be thought of either as a reference to the shore of the lake, or to a great lady (cf. Sanskrit bai).
+The name can thus be thought of either as a reference to the shore of the lake or to a great lady (cf. Sanskrit bai).
 In the case of the latter, it has been suggested that the great lady might be the same as Maria Makiling, as her mountain was within the scope of Bay's original territory.

-The municipality was first inhabited by settlers under Datu Gat Pangil.
-R.P.
-Martin de Rada's mission resulted with Gat Pangil and his three daughters converting to the Catholic faith.
-The colloquial name of Bay, Bae is the old name of the town which came from three daughters of Datu Gat Pangil—Basilisa, Angela and Elena.
-For the modern or official name (Bay), it became Basilisa, Angela and Y'llena.
+The municipality was first inhabited by settlers led by Datu Gat Pangil.
+The mission of Fr.
+Martín de Rada resulted in the conversion of Gat Pangil and his three daughters to the Catholic faith.
+The town's colloquial name, Bae, an earlier form of Bay, is said to have been derived from the names of his daughters: Basilisa, Angela, and Elena.
+Over time, the name evolved into the present official name, Bay.